Back to The Triumph

 "Pray without ceasing." - 1 Thessalonians 5:17

-Scripture commands watchfulness, prayer, and endurance.
-The wise virgins remain ready; the saints overcome by fidelity; the just cry day and night to God.
+Scripture commands watchfulness, prayer, and endurance.[1]
+The wise virgins remain ready.
+The saints overcome by fidelity.
+The just cry day and night to God.
 These are not merely crisis habits.
 They are the ordinary shape of victorious waiting.

 's devotional life prepares souls for triumph by anchoring them in what does not pass: the Sacred Heart, the Rosary, the Sorrows of Our Lady, Eucharistic adoration, sacramentals, acts of reparation, and preparation for death.
-The saints did not become triumphant by neglecting such things.
-They became triumphant through them.

 Where Catholic peoples endured long trials well, hidden devotional life was usually strong.
 The future public victory of was often prepared in kitchens, chapels, cloisters, and sickrooms where prayer did not cease.